Innis P. Swift: World War II

 He transitioned the division from horse cavalry to essentially an infantry division, though it retained "Cavalry" in the name.
-He took his division to Australia in July 1942 and remained in command through the Admiralty Islands campaign after which he was reassigned to command I Corps.
+He took his division to Australia in July 1942 and remained in command through the Admiralty Islands campaign after which he was reassigned to command I Corps in August 1944.
+He led I Corps during the liberation of Luzon in the Philippines in late 1944 into 1945.
 He was the oldest U.S. Corps commander to serve in World War II.
 After the war he remained a close personal friend of Douglas MacArthur.

 Private life and death

 Swift married the former Lucille G. Paddock and the couple had four daughters.
 After retiring in 1946 he lived in San Antonio.
 He retained interest in his old command, staying active in the 1st Cavalry Division Association and avidly following the division's activity in Korea.
 He died at Brooke Army Hospital after a heart attack and was buried in Fort Sam Houston National Cemetery.